f-ilic/TrackerplotsValidator/README.md

 ===============================================================

 ```

+The [ OK ] / [FAIL] message is a simple thresholding if the similarity between Refrence and Current is greater than 95%.

 This is useful for assesing at a quick glance if everything is ok, without having to look at the plots themselves.
 Saving the canvas is done easily with "Save as..." (pdf).